XanaduAI/strawberryfields/doc/introduction/introduction.rst

 ..

-5. :doc:`photonic_hardware` gives an overview of building, submitting, and managing remote hardware jobs through Strawberry Fields.
+5. :doc:`photonic_hardware` gives an overview of building, submitting, and managing remote jobs on both hardware and cloud simulators through Strawberry Fields.

 ..